List of Presidents of the United States of America

 Since 1951, all presidents have been limited to two terms by the Twenty-second Amendment to the Constitution.
 Learn more about Constitutional Amendments.

-As you can see from the list in the next section, there have been 46 U.S. American presidents.
-American presidents are elected to a term of four years and may serve a maximum of two terms (a total of eight years).
+The list in the next section shows that there have been 47 U.S. presidents.
+American presidents are elected to four-year terms and may serve a maximum of two terms (a total of eight years).

-However, some U.S. American presidents on the list served a more extended period before the term limitation was implemented.
+However, some U.S. American presidents on the list served longer before the term limitation was implemented.
 Also, some of the Presidents on the list only served a year or two of their term due to death in office.

 List of Presidents

 Following is a list of Presidents of the United States of America.
 The following is a list of all United States Presidents’ names in order of service.
-The list shows the President’s name, the years they served in office, and the presidential party they belonged to.
+The list shows the president’s name, the years they served in office and the presidential party to which they belonged.

 #NameYears in OfficeParty